 I looked up after a minute and saw Speaker Murphy wiggling his pointer finger in a “come here” motion – and he was looking right at me.
 As I walked up on the dais, he pointed for me to take a seat in the big chair to his right.

 It was then that I noticed the television cameras.

-Whenever I find myself in a horribly uncomfortable situation, I always think back to that exact moment.
-And the current uncomfortable situation is not even close in comparison to the angst I was feeling at that moment.
+Since that moment, whenever I find myself in a horribly uncomfortable situation, I always think back to that exact “come hither” moment.
+And whatever the current uncomfortable situation may be, it is not even close in comparison to the angst I was feeling at that moment.
 And it is forever etched in my memory.

 Fortunately, everything worked perfectly as vote after vote was successfully completed.

 Day 2 I had a suit and tie.
 Still no problems.
 The system worked perfectly.
 Still really out of my comfort zone sitting where everyone was watching me.
 By day 3 I was allowed to move down into the “well”.

 I spent 2 weeks “babysitting” the machine by day and hours each night trying to break the machine so I could find and fix the problem.
 Nothing.
 Nada.

 I got to know the House Photographer quite well.
 I believe he said he was Speaker Murphy’s brother-in-law.
 Quite well paid, too.
 And top of the line cameras.

 A parade of celebrities passed through and were honored.
 I met and shook hands with the Atlanta Falcon’s quarterback Steve Bartkowski, Hollywood star and Georgia “native” Burt Reynolds and a number of others.
 (Note: Reynolds has often claimed to have been born in Waycross, Ga. but was actually born in Lansing, Mi.)